DONATE

 What will be required if I pick up my lab results in person?

-McKenzie Health encourages you to receive your results by mail.
-Results will be mailed to you within four days of collection.
-Critical results or alert values will be called to you immediately upon result completion.
-If, for some reason, you must pick up your lab results in person, you will need to go to McKenzie Health Medical Records at 709 4th Ave NE, Watford City, ND.
+McKenzie Health encourages you to receive your results by MyChart.
+If, for some reason, you must pick up your lab results in person, you will need to go to McKenzie Health Records at 709 4th Ave NE, Watford City, ND, and bring a photo ID.

 USING TESTING FOR MONITORING HEALTH